kartik-v/yii2-widgets/README.md

 The TimePicker widget  allows you to easily select a time for a text input using your mouse or keyboards arrow keys.
 The widget is a wrapper enhancement of the <a href='https://github.com/rendom/bootstrap-3-timepicker' target='_blank'>TimePicker plugin</a> by rendom forked from  <a href='https://github.com/jdewit/bootstrap-timepicker' target='_blank'>jdewit's TimePicker</a>.
-This widget as used here has been specially enhanced for Yii framework 2.0 and Twitter Bootstrap 3.
+This widget as used here has been specially enhanced for Yii framework 2.0 and Bootstrap 3.

 #### TouchSpin
 [```VIEW DEMO```](http://demos.krajee.com/widget-details/touchspin)

 The TouchSpin widget is a Yii 2 wrapper for for the [bootstrap-touchspin](http://www.virtuosoft.eu/code/bootstrap-touchspin/) plugin by István Ujj-Mészáros, with certain additional enhancements.
-This input widget is a mobile and touch friendly input spinner component for Twitter Bootstrap 3.
+This input widget is a mobile and touch friendly input spinner component for Bootstrap 3.
 You can use the widget buttons to rapidly increase and decrease numeric and/or decimal values in your input field.
 The widget can be setup to include model validation rules for the related model attribute.

 #### FileInput
 [```VIEW DEMO```](http://demos.krajee.com/widget-details/fileinput)

 The FileInput widget is a customized file input widget based on HTML5 file input.
 The widget enhances the default HTML file input with various features including the following:

-* Specially styled for Twitter Bootstrap 3.0 with customizable buttons, caption, and preview
+* Specially styled for Bootstrap 3.0 with customizable buttons, caption, and preview
 * Ability to select and preview multiple files
 * Includes file browse and optional remove and upload buttons.
 * Ability to format your file picker button styles